silo-finance/silo-contracts-v2/certora/docs/source/high_example.rst

 Configuration
 ^^^^^^^^^^^^^
-* ``"prover_version": "eric/CERT-7219"`` -- The Prover needs to use a specific branch
-  for now (this branch fixes an issue with the Prover that affected these runs).
 * ``"multi_assert_check": true`` -- Runs each CVL :cvl:`assert` statement as a separate
   rule.
 This is necessary to prevent timeouts.